-- 11. Consistent with this difference in travel speeds, railways were more frequently used for longer-distance travel, while omnibuses and trams were more important over shorter distances (including from railway terminals to final destinations), which tended to make these alternative modes of transport complements rather than substitutes.
-The share of railways in all passenger journeys by public transport was 49% in 1867 (the first year for which systematic data are available) and 32% in 1921 (see London County Council 1907).
-From 1860 onward, Acts of Parliament authorizing railways typically included clauses requiring the provision of "workmen's trains" with cheap fares for working-class passengers, as ultimately reflected in the 1883 Cheap Trains Act (see Abernathy 2015). - 12.
-For further historical discussion of railway development, see Croome and Jackson (1993), Kellett (1969), and Wolmar (2008, 2012). - 13.
-This parliamentary exclusion zone explains the location of Euston, King's Cross, and St. Pancras railway terminals all on the northern side of the Euston Road.
-Exceptions were subsequently allowed, often in the form of railway
+11Consistent with this difference in travel speeds, railways were more frequently used for longer-distance travel, while omnibuses and trams were more important over shorter distances (including from railway terminals to final destinations), which tended to make these alternative modes of transport complements rather than substitutes.
+The share of railways in all passenger journeys by public transport was 49 percent in 1867 (the first year for which systematic data are available) and 32 percent in 1921 (see London County Council 1907).
+From 1860 onwards, Acts of Parliament authorizing railways typically included clauses requiring the provision of "workmen's trains" with cheap fares for working-class passengers, as ultimately reflected in the 1883 Cheap Trains Act (see for example Abernathy 2015).

+12For further historical discussion of railway development, see for example Croome and Jackson (1993), Kellet (1969), and Wolmar (2009, 2012).

-A legacy of this recommendation was the emergence of a series of railway terminals around the edge of this central area, which led to calls for an underground railway to connect these terminals.
-These calls culminated in the opening of the Metropolitan District Railway in 1863 and the subsequent development of the Circle and District Underground lines.
-Although these early underground railways were built using "cut and cover" methods, further penetration of central London occurred with the development of the technology for boring deep-tube underground railways, as first used for the City and South London Railway, which opened in 1890 and is now part of the Northern Line.14
+Road to the North and the Borough and Lambeth Roads to the South.13 A legacy of this recommendation was the emergence of a series of railway terminals around the edge of this central area, which led to calls for an underground railway to connect these terminals.
+These calls culminated in the opening of the Metropolitan District Railway in 1863 and the subsequent development of the Circle and District underground lines.
+While these early underground railways were built using "cut and cover" methods, further penetration of Central London occurred with the development of the technology for boring deep-tube underground railways, as first used for the City and South London Railway, which opened in 1890, and is now part of the Northern Line.14

-In Figure I, Panels B-D, we show the overground and underground railway networks in Greater London for 1841, 1881, and 1921, respectively, where a complete set of maps of the transport network for each census decade is found in Online Appendix Sections J5-J7.
+In Figures Ib, Ic and Id, we show the overground and underground railway networks in Greater London for 1841, 1881 and 1921 respectively, where a complete set of maps of the transport network for each census decade is found in Sections J5-J7 of the online appendix.
 In 1841, which is the first population census year in which any overground railways are present, there are only a few railway lines.
-These radiate outward from the County of London, with a relatively low density of lines in the center.
-Four decades later, in 1881, the County of London is criss-crossed by a dense network of railway lines, with greater penetration into the center, in part because of the construction of the first underground railway lines.
+These radiate outwards from the County of London, with a relatively low density of lines in the center of the County of London.
+Four decades later in 1881, the County of London is criss-crossed by a dense network of railway lines, with greater penetration into the center of the County of London, in part because of the construction of the first underground railway lines.
 Another four decades later in 1921, there is a further increase in the density of both overground and underground railway lines.